machufay/Civic-Link/README.md

 # Speak-up
 A website aimed to let city engineers post construction updates about their community.

-# NAVIGATION

-- styling for all pages is done on index.css

 # PAGES
+- styling for all pages is done on: index.css

 - home page: index.html